 Persons that are able to provide proof that they are currently working 30+ hours per week in Tennessee may apply to take a part-time load at the in-state rate.
-These students may take up to 11 hours in the Fall and Spring semesters and up to 7 hours in the summer semester.
+These students may take up to 11 hours in the fall and spring semesters and up to 7 hours in the summer semester.
 Simply provide proof of employment in Tennessee as part of your admissions materials to be considered for in-state tuition.
 All decisions are made on a case-by-case basis.

 Academic Common Market